oberhamsi/ositestats/README.md

 # SiteStats
 Beginnings of a Site Tracker.

-What it currently does well is: track.
-The statistics are rudimentary and their generation must be triggered manually.
+What it does well already is track.
+The generated report is rudimentary and only has a month view which displays tables & diagrams for:

+ * Page Impressions and Unique Clients per day
+ * Top 10 Pages, Referrers and User Agent / Browsers per month

-# Howto
+# How To

+ * install hns/berkeleystore
-You'll have to change the database directory in config.js.
-Start the app.
+ * change the database directory in config.js

-All the pages you want tracked must contain this piece of JavaScript:
+All the pages you want tracked must contain this piece of JavaScript.
+You must change <URL TO SITESTATS> to the url where sitestats app is running.

- * replace <URL TO SITESTATS>.

     <script type="text/javascript">
       (function() {